devsowad/amazon-scraper-api/README.md

-## An api that scrap data from amazon.com using scraperAPI
+## An API that scrap data from amazon.com using scraperAPI

 ### Run this project